hyvanmielenpelit/GnollHack/win/curses/Readme.txt

 align_message options may be set during the game, so you can experiment to see what arraingement looks best to you.

-For menus, in addition to the normal configurable keybindings for menu navigation descrived in the Guidebook, you can use the right and left arrows to to forward or backward one page, respectively, and the home and end keys to go to the first and last pages, respectively.
+For menus, in addition to the normal configurable key bindings for menu navigation descrived in the Guidebook, you can use the right and left arrows to to forward or backward one page, respectively, and the home and end keys to go to the first and last pages, respectively.